MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-authenticated-scan-properties.md

 Property ID|Data type|Description
 :---|:---|:---
 id|String| Scan id.
-scanType|String|The type of scan. scanName|String|Name of the scan. isActive|Boolean|Status of the scan. orgId |String| Related organization id. intervalInHours|String |The interval at which the scan will run. createdBy|String| Who created the scan. targetType|Long|IP target range the scan applies to. scanAuthenticationParams|String |Authenticated scan object contains: authentication type string, username string, password string. scannerAgent|String|Scanner agent object contains: scanning agent id string, scanning agent device id string, scanning agent device name string, the date and time (in UTC) the device was last seen. latestScan|String|Latest scan object contains: scan status string, failure string, the date and time (in UTC) the scan was executed.
+scanType|Enum|The type of scan.
+Possible values are: "Windows", "Network", scanName|String|Name of the scan. isActive|Boolean|Status of whether the scan actively running. orgId |String| Related organization id. intervalInHours|Int|The interval at which the scan will run. createdBy|String| Unique identity of the user that created the scan. targetType|String|The target type in the target field.
+Possible types are "IP Address" or "Hostname".
+Default value is IP Address. target|String| A comma separated list of targets to scan, either IP addresses or hostnames. scanAuthenticationParams|Object|Set of authenticated scan objects, contains: authentication type string, username string, password string.
+See [Get all scan definitions](./get-all-scan-definitions.md). scannerAgent|Object|Set of scanner agent objects, contains: scanning agent id string, scanning agent device id string, scanning agent device name string, the date and time (in UTC) the device was last seen.
+See [Get all scan definitions](./get-all-scan-definitions.md). latestScan|Object|Latest scan object contains: scan status string, failure string, the date and time (in UTC) the scan was executed.
+See [Get all scan definitions](./get-all-scan-definitions.md).